Lukejdjd/Lukejdjd/README.md

 ### Glad to see you here!

-As a Computer Science enthusiast, my journey into the world of technology began with the Roblox platform.
-It was on this platform that my passion for learning and exploring new technologies began.
-Through creating interactive experiences, I realized that technology could be used to solve real-life problems and bring joy to users.
+As someone learning Computer Science, I started technology with the Roblox platform.
+It was on this platform that my passion for learning and trying new technologies began.
+By creating games, I realized that technology could be used to solve problems and bring joy to users.

 Joined Github **2** years ago.